simonmichael/hledger/hledger/hledger.m4.md

 # Value reporting

-hledger can also show amounts "at market value", converted to some other commodity using the conversion rate, AKA market price, on a certain date.
+hledger can also show amounts "at market value", converted to some other commodity using the market price or conversion rate on a certain date.

-This is controlled by the `--value=TYPE[,COMMODITY]` option, which will be described below.
-We also provide the simpler `-V` and `-X COMMODITY` options, and often one of these is all you need.
+This is controlled by the `--value=TYPE[,COMMODITY]` option.
+We also provide simpler `-V` and `-X COMMODITY` aliases for this, which are often sufficient.
 The market prices are declared with a special `P` directive, and/or they can be inferred from the costs recorded in transactions using the `--infer-market-prices` flag.

 ## -V: Value